Legacy AxCrypt 1.x

 The actual downloads are found on the legacy downloads page.
 Here is all the documentation and some history that may be useful should you be in need of this software.

 All of the information on this page should be considered legacy and essentially obsolete.
-You should be using Xecrets File Ez [Beta] and/or Xecrets File Command Line [Beta] unless you have a very specific reason to use version 1.x, also AxCrypt 1.x is now renamed to Xecrets File Classic 1.x due to trademark restrictions.
+You should be using Xecrets Ez and/or Xecrets Cli unless you have a very specific reason to use version 1.x, also AxCrypt 1.x is now renamed to Xecrets File Classic 1.x due to trademark restrictions.

 History